shikhar-systems/privacy-signal-systems/signal-watch/attribution-signal/not-set-in-medium-or-campaign/README.md

 # 🎯 `not set` in Medium or Campaign (GA4/GTM)

-This is one of the most common attribution bugs that we observed across multiple digital products during previous roles.
+This is one of the most common attribution bugs observed across ecommerce and digital platforms — and it silently destroys campaign ROI clarity.

 ---

 ## 🚨 What Happens

-- `(not set)` appears in `session_medium`, `session_campaign`
+- `(not set)` appears in `session_medium`, `session_campaign`, or `source`
-- Occurs when UTMs are dropped, overwritten, or delayed
-- Seen on redirects, vanity URLs, or incorrect GTM triggers
+- Typically caused by:
+  - UTMs being dropped during redirect
+  - UTMs overwritten by misfired tags
+  - Delayed GTM trigger on page load
+- Frequently seen in:
+  - Vanity URLs
+  - Third-party clickthroughs
+  - Interstitial pages or consent layers

 ---

 ## 💣 Why It’s a Problem

-- Wipes out campaign-level attribution
+- Wipes out critical attribution data in GA4
-- Marketing teams can’t justify spend
+- Makes it impossible for marketing to justify spend
-- Analytics funnels lose source clarity
+- Affects funnel analysis, channel optimization, and ROAS tracking

 ---

 ## ✅ What Was Done

-- Built real-time “UTM validator” inside GTM to catch live loss
+- Built a **real-time UTM validator** inside GTM (via custom JS + Lookup Table)
-- Created fallback logic to preserve first-touch UTMs in cookie
+- Implemented **fallback logic** to preserve UTMs in cookies across redirects
-- Added alert in Tag Assistant if UTMs dropped before event
+- Set up **Tag Assistant alerts** to catch when UTMs are missing or overwritten

 ---

 ## ⏳ RCA Potential

-This forms the foundation of the full RCA use case:
+This bug has been promoted into full RCA form under:

-📁 `/use-cases/ecommerce/gtm-ga4-signal-break/not-set-campaign-medium`
+📁 `/use-cases/ecommerce/gtm-ga4-signal-break/not-set-campaign-medium/`

+---

+> “If attribution dies at the source, even perfect dashboards are lies.”